 Workers with jobs like Uber and Postmates depend on tips, the number of orders they had, etc. This means that they aren’t getting a fixed hourly rate.

-Certain professionals in the freelance industry though get an hourly rate.
-Like web designers or graphic designers.
-These are among the highest-paying jobs for freelancers
+Certain professionals in the freelance industry, though, get an hourly rate.
+Among the highest-paying jobs for independent workers are:

 Now let’s sum up the most important gig economy facts:

-Almost 60 million Americans freelanced in 2019.
-This number wouldn’t mean anything to you if you don’t know the total size of the US workforce which is more than 160 million.
+Around 38.2 million US adults participated in the gig economy in 2020.
+Of course, this number wouldn’t mean anything to you if you don’t know the total American workforce size, which is 146.6 million.

-Those that are part of the gig economy by choice are happier than those that need to supplement their income or have no other option.
+Those who are part of the gig economy by choice are happier than those who need to supplement their income or have no other option.

-There are gig workers from all ages and backgrounds – but younger people are more likely to be full-time gig workers, whereas older people do it to supplement their income.
+There are gig workers of all ages and backgrounds – but younger people are more likely to work independently.

 Gig workers by choice enjoy the flexibility offered, whereas others are anxious about their financial security.